-Published February 6, 2018 By Adam Lowenstein
+Published February 6, 2018, Authored by Dr. Adam Lowenstein

 A common question we are asked as migraine surgeons is whether or not obtaining pain relief with a nerve block is necessary to be a candidate for migraine surgery.
 In other words, if your neurologist or pain doctor gives you a nerve block and it does not change your pain or symptoms at all, might migraine surgery still be an option?